Bachelor of Theology

 World Mission Days are also organised twice per semester to encourage mission-mindedness among the staff and students.

-Mound Books / Evangelical Bookshop is now the official book supplier for all our ETS reading lists.
+Mound Books is the official book supplier for all our ETS reading lists.

 Each book has been heavily discounted and postage is free to any UK address on orders over £15.
 When ordering through the website, shipping costs for Europe and the rest of the world will appear automatically at the checkout.